Linear adjoint restriction estimates for paraboloid: Introduction

-Indeed, many famous conjectures in harmonic analysis (such as Fourier restriction estimates, Bochner-Riesz estimate etc.) have much easier counterparts when the operators act on radial functions.
-An intermediate situation is to replace the $L^q_{\text{sph}} \triangleq L^{q}_\theta(\mathbb{S}^{n-1}) $ by $L^2_{\text{sph}}$ in \eqref{res}.
-This intermediate case has been settled for the adjoint restriction estimates for cone by the authors \cite{MZZ}.
-More precisely, if $S$ is a non-empty smooth compact subset of the cone,
+Indeed, many famous conjectures in harmonic analysis (such as Fourier restriction estimates, Bochner-Riesz estimate etc.) have easier counterparts when the corresponding operators act on radial functions.
+Let $\mathbb{S}^{n-1}$ denote the unit sphere in $\R^n$ and $L^q_{\text{sph}} := L^{q}_\theta(\mathbb{S}^{n-1})$, the intermediate situation is to replace the $L^q(\R^n)$ by $L^q_{r^{n-1}dr}L^2_{\text{sph}}$ in \eqref{res}.
+This intermediate case has been settled for adjoint restriction estimates for a cone by the authors of \cite{MZZ}.
+More precisely, if $S$ is a non-empty smooth compact subset of the cone: